Forthcoming December 2017 — Exhibition ‘Mapping Domeyko’ Laznia, Centre for Contemporary Art, Gdánsk, Poland.

 Forest is Finland’s foundation stone.
 However, forest social ecology is facing increasing challenges.
 On one hand, global warming has produced substantial changes in forest behaviour.
 On the other, cellulose and pulp production have moved abroad, raising unemployment and economic slow-down.

-To make visible Finnish timber production, its place in the global world economy and impact of the industry on the earth.
+'Green Gold' makes visible Finnish timber production, its place in the global world economy and impact of the industry on the earth.

 The project develops a site-specific working methodology through extensive archival research and sustained fieldwork.
 Firstly, archival research will be conducted in Helsinki to collecting visual/ written material on history of the Finish timber trade from the Forestry Ministry's archive at the National Archives of Finland.
 These images will be re-created in the studio with graphite pencil drawings.
 Secondly, a documentation of sites of timber production will take place using an analogue large-formal view camera.
 These include; forests, sites of scientific research and industrial facilities, as well as material products made with Finish wood, amongst others.